PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    2.4.x: digest: sha256:717d3e4153c52b517273e2afaadf2e38651c7ecf1d68ce09658fc68e2df806a0 size: 7227
 >    ~~~
 >    {: .output}
->    - Again, this may not work at this stage of the exercise because the full image has not been created
->    - You would also need a DockerHub account to be allowed to push images
 >
 {: .discussion}

 ## G. Converting the container into Singularity format

-First, lets take a look into the `Singularity.def` definition file:

 > ## The `Singularity.def` file:
 >